tskit-dev/msprime/docs/file-format.rst

 Definitions
 ***********

 To begin, here are definitions of some key ideas encountered later.
+First are those that describe genealogical relationships:

 tree
     A "gene tree", i.e., the genealogical tree describing how each of the